How has In Vitro Fertilisation developed in the past 40 years?

 –Blastocyst culture: is a technique that consists in maintaining the embryos in the laboratory inside the culture until day 5 after the egg retrieval.
 Transferring embryos in blastocyst stage allows a better embryo selection, increasing the implantation rate.
 In many cases, it allows transferring an only embryo, avoiding the risk of multiple pregnancy.

-–Preimplantation Genetic Diagnosis: technique that allows analysing the genetic or chromosomal content of the embryos obtained after IVF.
+–Preimplantation Genetic Test: The Preimplantation Genetic Test (PGT for its acronym in English) is the technique previously known as Preimplantation Genetic Diagnosis (PGD), technique that allows analysing the genetic or chromosomal content of the embryos obtained after IVF.
 Only those free of anomaly and that have more implantation possibilities are transferred in the mother’s womb.
 It also allows couples with hereditary diseases to transfer only healthy embryos.

 –Egg and embryo freezing by vitrification: embryos and oocytes are frozen through sudden cellular solidification at low temperatures.
 This way, ice formation can be avoided.
 To succeed, a big amount of cellular cryoprotectors are used; they avoid the cell membrane to break, allowing a high survival rate of cells once unfrozen.